- Dogs experience much of the world around them through their sense of smell.

 Muffin Tin Puzzles

 This is a fun introductory scent game that requires only a few items which you might already own.
-All you need is an empty muffin tin, 12 tennis balls, and some treats that your dog enjoys.
+All you need is an empty muffin tin, 12 tennis balls, and some smelly dog treats that they love.

 - Put treats into a few of the muffin tin holes and cover them with tennis balls.